jonnonz1/nz-statute-book/acts/public/1996/fisheries-act-1996.md

 ### 113ZE Consent of Attorney-General required for certain proceedings
 (1) This section applies to proceedings for offences under the following sections:
-  (a) section 113A (illegal fishing or transportation in the fisheries jurisdiction of a foreign country):
+  (a) section 113DAAA (illegal fishing or transportation in the fisheries jurisdiction of a foreign country):
   (b) section 113E (unlawful use of foreign vessel on high seas by New Zealand national).
 (2) Despite anything in any other enactment, those proceedings may not be instituted in any court except with the consent of the Attorney-General and on the Attorney-General's certificate that it is expedient that the proceedings should be instituted.

 ### 113ZF Authorised agent
-A document required to be served on the holder of a high seas fishing permit is deemed to have been duly served if it is— (a) delivered to a representative person for the time being specified under section 103(2)﻿(c) or section 105(2)﻿(c) in relation to the vessel; or
+A document required to be served on the holder of an international fishing permit is deemed to have been duly served if it is—
+  (a) delivered to a representative person for the time being specified under section 103(2)﻿(c) or section 105(2)﻿(c) in relation to the vessel; or
   (b) sent to that person by post at the address notified or last notified to the chief executive; or (c) left for that person at that address.